wilhelmagren/pychess/README.md

-# Deep Neural Networks for Static Chess Evaluation, a Comparative Study
+# Deep Neural Networks and Chess, a Comparative Exploration
 This repository contains the code, parsed data, and trained model for statically evaluating chess positions.

 The main libraries used are, **pytorch**, **numpy**, **python-chess**, and **pygame2**.